 - Offshore Islands including Whitsunday and Hayman islands

 The Bar-tailed Godwit is a large wader, 37-39 cm long and weighing 250-450 g, with a long neck with a very long upturned bill that has a dark tip and pinkish base.
-All plumages have a uniform upper pattern, with a dark back and upper rump.
-It is distinguishable from other Godwits by the dark barring on the lower white rump, upper tail and lining of the underwing.
-Females are larger with longer bills than males and a duller breeding plumage.
+All plumage has a uniform upper pattern, with a dark back and upper rump.
+It is distinguishable from other Godwits by the dark barring on the lower white rump, upper tail and lining of the under-wing.
+Females are larger than males and have longer bills with a duller breeding plumage.

 The species has been recorded in the coastal areas of all Australian states, and it is widespread in the Torres Strait, and along the east and south-east coast of Queensland.
-The Bar-tailed Godwit is mainly carnivorous with a diet consisting of worms, molluscs, crustaceans, insects and some plant material, and generally feeding no more than one to three km from their roost.
+The Bar-tailed Godwit is mainly carnivorous with a diet consisting of worms, molluscs, crustaceans, insects and some plant material, and generally feeds no more than one to three kilometres from their roost.

 The Bar-tailed Godwit leaves Alaska and east Siberia during July–September, passing through the Philippines between August-October and arriving in Australia from August-November.
 The return migration begins from early February.